STEM Courses at Umbra

 At Umbra we recognize how difficult it is for STEM majors to study abroad, especially in countries where English is not the native language.
 However, it is now easier than ever thanks to a new cooperative that offers STEM courses, taught entirely in English, in the beautiful, centrally-located Italian hilltop town, Perugia, Italy.
 This exciting new initiative sponsored by Roger Williams University School of Engineering and in cooperation with the Universita’ degli Studi di Perugia welcomes highly-motivated math, engineering and science students who want to take advantage of the unique opportunity for an Italian study abroad experience.
 The courses offered are designed for sophomore-level students in the sciences to help maintain a steady progression in the fulfillment of their graduation requirements.
-The courses run only once per year, each fall semester, with a limited number of spaces available, so apply early to ensure your participation in this unique Italy-based STEM program for the Fall of 2017.
+The courses run only once per year, each fall semester, with a limited number of spaces available, so apply early to ensure your participation in this unique Italy-based STEM program for the fall of 2018.

 CHEM 191: Principles of Chemistry I & Lab (4 credits)

 The goal of this course is to provide a basic background and understanding in the theory and principles of chemistry.
 By the end of the course, students will be able to demonstrate proficiency in the areas of dimensional analysis, matter and its properties, stoichiometry, solution chemistry, bonding theory, the periodic properties of the elements, and other fundamental chemical principles.
 Through Umbra’s collaboration with the University of Perugia, students will have access to chemistry labs at the local Italian university.
 The laboratory component of the course is evaluated separately from the lecture, and will involve writing a laboratory report using a provided template.
 Lecture proficiency will be evaluated using traditional quizzes, tests, and a comprehensive final exam.